-If you planning on visiting Morocco, then it’s likely that visiting the expansive sands of the Sahara desert is part of your trip plans.
+If you planning on visiting Morocco, then it’s likely that visiting the expansive sands of the Sahara desert is part of your trip plans… and so it should be!

-One of the shining jewels in Morocco’s travel crown, a trip to the desert is an amazingly unique adventure you’re unlikely to forget.
+One of the shining jewels in this country’s travel crown, a trip to the desert in Morocco is an amazingly unique adventure you’re unlikely to forget.

 Or at least it should be, if you’re willing to take the time to ensure you get the experience you’re looking for.